Amitnaik003/Dairy_Service/Readme.md

    ## The 4-Tier Architecture

-   When you ask for a "strict 4-tier architecture", you are asking to separate your code into 4 distinct "Class Libraries" (folders).
-We do this so that the code doesn't become one giant, messy file.
-Every folder has a very strict job, and they are only allowed to talk to specific people.
+   When you ask for a "strict 4-tier architecture", Every folder has a very strict job, and they are only allowed to talk to specific people.

    ### 1. `Dairy.DMO` (Data Model Objects) 🍅
    **Analogy:** The Raw Ingredients.